 How We Grow and Shape Our Organisation

-PlanAdapt grows as a bottom-up open organisation, shaped and even co-owned by collaborators, fellows and members.
-Everyone decides him or herself on the focus of the engagement – professional growth; collective learning; solutions to real-world problems.
+PlanAdapt grows as a bottom-up open organisation, shaped and even co-owned by Collaborators and Fellows.
+Everyone decides for themselves about the focus of the engagement – professional growth; collective learning; solutions to real-world problems.
 We earn, learn and grow together!
 We grow our impact by growing our network and the number of fellows (collaborating at Climate Co-Adaptation Lab).
 We integrate principles introduced by holacracy, sociocracy 3.0 and reinventing organisations thinking, in order to shape truly collaborative and participatory organisational structures and workflows.
 Learn more about insights that Fellows have shared about the Climate Co-Adaptation Lab.

 PlanAdapt connects academics and non-academics, practitioners and other knowledge co-producers; altogether they advance our knowledge on ‘how best to adapt’.
 This goal requires climate-related innovation, ideas, concepts and skills in addition to political will, the mobilisation of financial resources and other enabling factors.
 To facilitate transdisciplinary engagement, PlanAdapt provides learning and sharing formats, such as the PlanAdapt Topic Forum.
 PlanAdapt fosters the mutual recognition of different knowledge types (e.g. indigenous, experience-based, academic knowledge) and perspectives on complex challenges related to climate risks, today and in the future … Learn more